 Skating in New York

-From October, everyone can skate in New York again.
-The hot spots for skating in New York are Rockefeller Center and Central Park, but there are more rinks.
-A true New York winter would not be complete without skating on one of the rinks around the city.
-Many New Yorkers look forward each year to putting on their skates.
-Tourists are also able to enjoy skating in the Big Apple.
+From October everyone can go ice skating in New York.
+The hot-spots for ice skating in New York are Rockefeller Center and Central Park but there are more rinks.
+A true New York winter would not be complete without ice skating on one of the rinks around the city.
+Many New Yorkers look forward to putting on their skates each year.
+Tourists are also able to enjoy ice skating in the Big Apple.
 Where should you go ice skating?

 The Rockefeller Center is an amazing ice rink, especially during the festive months of November to January.
 It’s not the cheapest rink, but it’s certainly allows you to skate in style.
 To get there, walk to Fifth Avenue between 49th and 50th Streets, through the Channel Gardens and down the stairs.
 You can’t miss it!

 The Rockefeller Rink offers some great skating packages.
 The VIP skating arrangement is my favourite!
 It includes skate rental, a 90-minute evening skate session, hot chocolate and freshly baked cookies and pastries, entrance to the VIP Chalet AND admission to the Top of the Rock.

 If you prefer skating in the morning, you can book a morning skating session.
 Arrive at the rink at 8:30 and enjoy the holiday spirit on the ice, while munching on some cookies and hot chocolate in the heated VIP chalet.
 You can visit Top of the Rock afterwards.